midas-network/rsv-scenario-modeling-hub/README.md

 [5-17 yr[, [18-49 yr[, [50-64 yr[, and 65+ years.
 The standardized dataset
 provided by SMH includes week- state- and age-specific RSV counts (the target), rates, and population sizes.
+**Note that different states joined RSVnet in different years (between 2014 and 2018) while RSV surveillance throughout the network was initially limited to adults.
+Children RSV surveillance began in the 2018-19 season.**

 The source of age distribution used for calibration (RSV-NET vs other estimates) should be provided in the abstract metadata that is submitted with